MarkZH/vintagebackup/docs/purge.md

 ### `--backup-folder`, `-b`

-The purging function needs to know where the backups are stored.
+The purging functions need to know where the backups are stored.